Rehabilitation is the process of restoring skills after an illness or injury, helping you regain self-sufficiency and function.

 For further information on communicating during absence see the National Disability Authority guidance - retaining employees who acquire a disability: A guide for employers (page 17 - Keep in Touch).

-Provision of reasonable accommodations
+Providing reasonable accommodations

 Occupational Health may sometimes recommend that an employee can return to work with specific workplace accommodations.